Patient education: Alcohol use — when is drinking a problem? (Beyond the Basics)

 Binge drinkers — People who binge drink also have a significant risk of developing an alcohol problem.
 Binge drinking is defined as drinking at a single occasion (generally within about two hours):

 The binge drinker is able to go days without drinking at all.
-However, binge drinkers cannot limit their drinking once they have a drink.
+However, binge drinkers do not and at times cannot limit their drinking once they have a drink.
 With increasing heavy drinking days over time, the risk of developing alcohol abuse or dependence grows.